 Sleep and mental health - a complicated relationship

 Sleep issues and mental health issues commonly arrive together, so much so that it was once thought mental health issues caused sleep disruption.
 Now researchers are realising it's a far more complicated relationship that goes both ways.1

 For example, depression and anxiety can lead to sleep issues, but sleep issues can also leave you down and anxious.
 It's not always clear which one comes first.

 Therapy can look at sleep and mental health together.
 You can learn practical and effective relaxation methods to use at home, while also working to understand the underlying issues that might be causing your mind and body to be too stressed to wind down.

 Benefits of counselling and psychotherapy

-- Explores factors in your lifestyle that could exacerbate sleeping problems
+- explore factors in your lifestyle that could exacerbate issues with sleep

-- Targets anxieties that may prevent you from going to sleep.
+- target anxieties that may prevent you from going to sleep.